-To participate in a PNA MSC trip, the company is required to join the PNA Group arrangement through a MOU, appoint a staff member in their company who is responsible for MSC training of the vessel captain and crews, post a MSC flow scheme card in the wheelhouse, and other measures to meet the CoC requirements.
+To participate in a PNA MSC trip, a company is required to join the PNA MSC Group arrangement through a MOU, appoint a MSC Manager in their company who is responsible for meeting PNA CoC requirements including MSC training of the vessel captain and crews and posting a MSC flow chart onboard the vessel in the wheelhouse and galley.

-The MSC officer has a responsibility to ensure the vessel and crew are MSC eligible, request in advance a MSC trip number and the placement of a MSC-trained observer for free school trips, maintain MSC free school records and report on MSC free school catches during the trip.
+The MSC officer has a responsibility to ensure the vessel and crew are MSC eligible, request in advance a MSC trip number and the placement of a MSC trained observer, maintain MSC records and report on MSC catches during the trip.